-Under the Second Amended Employment Agreement (as such term is defined below), Mr. Klein is eligible to earn an annual cash bonus of up to one hundred percent (100%) of base salary.
-Under the Amendment No. 1 to the Second Amended Employment Agreement, Ms. Green is eligible to earn an annual cash bonus of up to one hundred and twenty five percent (125%) of base salary.
+Under Amendment No. 1 to the Second Amended Employment Agreement (as such term is defined below), Mr. Klein is eligible to earn an annual cash bonus of up to one hundred percent (100%) of base salary.
+Under the Amendment No. 2 to the Second Amended Employment Agreement, Ms. Green is eligible to earn an annual cash bonus of up to one hundred and twenty five percent (125%) of base salary.
 Both executives are eligible for an additional cash bonus in excess of such annual cash bonus, provided that 100% of the net amount (as defined in the Second Amended Employment Agreements) of such additional cash bonus is used to purchase shares of the Company's common stock in accordance with the Company's policies and procedures and applicable law, as discussed under "Employment Agreements."
 The Compensation Committee and the Board of Directors determined that the potential for, and use of, such additional cash bonus payments would better align the NEOs' interests with those of the Company's stockholders.

-The Compensation Committee considered a number of major outcomes as well as other factors when evaluating the cash bonuses paid to NEOs for 2022.
+The Compensation Committee considered a number of major outcomes as well as other factors when evaluating the cash bonuses paid to NEOs for 2023.
 The Compensation Committee also consulted with its independent compensation consultant and considered the NEOs' employment agreements as amended.
 The net result of these considerations resulted in cash bonuses paid to the NEOs, including an annual cash bonus and an additional cash bonus.
-To further align the NEOs' interests with those of stockholders, the Compensation Committee required and the NEOs agreed to not sell or otherwise dispose or transfer the shares of the Company's common stock purchased with such additional cash bonuses for a period of not less than one year.
-In particular, cash bonuses paid to NEOs for 2022 performance included recognition of the following:
+To further align the NEOs' interests with those of stockholders, the Compensation Committee required and the NEOs agreed to not sell or otherwise dispose or transfer the shares of the Company's common stock purchased with such additional cash bonuses for a period of (i) not less than one year for the first half of shares, and (ii) not less than two years for the remaining half of shares.
+In particular, cash bonuses paid to NEOs for 2023 performance included recognition of the following: